AADavin/Zombi/README.md

     python3 Zombi.py T ./Parameters/SpeciesTreeParameters.tsv ./Output_folder

-These will generate a Species Tree along some other files in ./Output folder/T
+These will generate a Species Tree along with some other files in ./Output folder/T

 Then, you can simulate the evolution of genomes in that species tree using: